mmariyam/Interactive-data-analysis/README.md

 2. Dataset

-The FB-PAGES-FOOD dataset can be downloaded from http://networkrepository.com/fb- pages-food.php
+The FB-PAGES-FOOD dataset can be downloaded from http://networkrepository.com/fb-pages-food.php

 3. Assignment
 Using Python and Jupyter with any generally available libraries, perform exploratory analysis